-Dow flirts with 29,000 despite jobs report miss
+Dow crosses 29,000 for first time

-All three of the major averages opened in record territory
+All three of the major averages hit record highs

-The Dow Jones Industrial Average was threatening to break 29,000 for the first time despite the December jobs report falling short of expectations.
-All three of the major averages opened in record territory.
+The Dow Jones Industrial Average climbed above 29,000 for the first time despite the December jobs report falling short of expectations.
+All three of the major averages were trading in record territory.

 Continue Reading Below

-The U.S. economy added 145,000 nonfarm jobs in December, the Labor Department said on Friday, missing the addition of 164,000 that was expected.
+The U.S. economy added 145,000 nonfarm jobs in December, the Labor Department said on Friday, missing economists' estimates of 164,000.

+"The number was a touch lighter than expectations but showed solid payrolls and wage growth, which should be enough to keep the consumer spending and the economy muddling along," said Sameer Samana, senior global market strategist at Wells Fargo Investment Institute.
 The unemployment rate held at 3.5 percent.

-"The number was a touch lighter than expectations but showed solid payrolls and wage growth, which should be enough to keep the consumer spending and the economy muddling along," said Sameer Samana, senior global market strategist at Wells Fargo Investment Institute.
+The Dow crossing 29,000 is a "signal that investors are more comfortable with the economy, the decrease in trade tensions and now the decrease in Middle East tensions," said Chris Zaccarelli, chief investment officer at Independent Advisor Alliance.
+Those concerns had intensified after the U.S. killed Iranian Gen. Qassim Soleimani, whom Washington viewed as a terrorist, in early January and Tehran threatened a harsh response.

 |Ticker